veronhoxha/duplicate-datasets/weekly_meetings/WEEKLYMEETINGS.md

 #### What helped you this week?

-    -
+    - Nothing specific.

 #### What did you achieve?

-    - Filename comparison on image names - found those images that are in both datasets, those images that are only in duplicate datasets and those that are only in the original dataset.
+    - Filename comparison on image names - found those images that are in both datasets (common images), those images that are only in duplicate datasets and those that are only in the original dataset.
-    - Comparison on the dimensions of the images.
+    - Comparison on the dimensions of the images (common ones).
-    - Comparison on the size of images.
+    - Comparison on the size of images (common ones).
-    - Pixel-by-Pixel comparison on common images found
+    - Pixel-by-Pixel comparison on common images found (common ones).
-    - Generated hashes for the images.
+    - Generated hashes for all the images.
     - Compared all images of duplicate datasets with original dataset and found exact duplicates.
+    - Made a nice structure on Overleaf on what I am going to write on my paper.

 #### What did you struggle with?

-    -
+    - I don't have something specific.

 #### What would you like to work on next week?

-    -
+    - Make some new plots I can potentially use on my paper.
+    - I will just write on overleaf to be able to have something concrete for Monday - first draft delivery.

 #### Where do you need help from Veronika?

-    -
+    - Might have questions after I show my progress, nothing for now.

 #### What are the agreements after this meeting?